ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/config_file_format/_index.md

 A few things to keep in mind:

 - Topic names (e.g. "Butler-SOS.logdb") are case sensitive.
-- First time Butler SOS is started, a new InfluxDB database will be created, together with a default InfluxDB retention policy
+- First time Butler SOS is started, a new InfluxDB database will be created, together with a default InfluxDB retention policy.

 <br>